 Professor Wade Deisman discusses how teaching an Inside-Out course in a prison renewed his sense of mission as an educator.
 Wade teaches at Kwantlen Polytechnic University in Vancouver, British Columbia.
-He'll be hosting a faculty training on April 28 – May 3 in Langley, British Columbia – Deadline for applications is April 14th, 2017.

 “I learned more this week about learning than I ever have in formal education.
 I learned in a very powerful way the importance of process.
 Too often we get caught up in outcomes (which are important), but spend little time reflecting on how we learn.
 I am absolutely blown away by what I now consider the best learning experience of my life.”

 (Inside-Out Instructor, reflecting on the weeklong training)